MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ### WRITELOG

 Occurs while waiting for a transaction log flush to complete.
-A flush occurs when the Log Manger writes its temporary contents to disk.
+A flush occurs when the Log Manager writes its temporary contents to disk.
 Common operations that cause log flushes are transaction commits and checkpoints.

 Common reasons for long waits on `WRITELOG` are: